evidencepub/interactive-preprint/paper.md

 Video reused from [mystmd.org](https://mystmd.org) (CC-BY-4.0, [source](https://mystmd.org/guide)).
 :::

-Yet, the main purpose of this article is to not to showcase all the [authoring tools](https://mystmd.org/guide/typography) available in MyST Markdown, but rather to provide a simple template to get you started with your own article to publish on NeuroLibre.
+Yet, the main purpose of this article is to not to showcase all the [authoring tools](https://mystmd.org/guide/typography) available in MyST Markdown, but rather to provide a simple template to get you started with your own article to publish on Evidence.

 :::{seealso}